How robust is our pesticide policy? A case of waiting period or post-harvest interval for safe consumption of produce

 Similarly, chlorantraniliprole 18.5% SC formulation has a waiting period of 22 days in brinjal and similar for urd, soybean, tur and black gram, as compared to much lower waiting periods in some vegetable crops like cabbage [3 days], tomato [3], chilli [3], okra [5] and bitter gourd [7].
 In case of brinjal, longer waiting period of 22 days will affect the harvesting of fruits that is normally done within a week.
 There are many similar examples in the MUP document updated periodically.

 Flubendamide is used for the lepidopteran control.
-Flubendamide at the rate of 48 g ai/ha [appears to erroneously at 100 g/ha for both formulations 20% WG and 39.35% SC] is reported to have waiting period of 5 days on tomato assumed to be under the open field conditions based upon the MRL of 2 mg/kg [FSSAI in its version v19.08.20 and MUP as early as 2012].
+Flubendamide at the rate of 48 g ai/ha [appears to erroneously mentioned as at 100 g/ha for both formulations 20% WG and 39.35% SC] is reported to have waiting period of 5 days on tomato assumed to be under the open field conditions based upon the MRL of 2 mg/kg [FSSAI in its version v19.08.20 and MUP as early as 2012].
 Tomatoes are being grown these days in polyhouse conditions.
 As per Singh et al. [2023], longer waiting period is advisable for tomato grown under polyhouse conditions than those grown under open field conditions.
 This seems logical as pesticide degradation is slower under the protection conditions.
 Review of literature on the half-life, closely related to waiting period, showed that half-life of flubendamide on tomato varies a lot, 2.25 days [Singh et al., 2023], 6.07 days [Kelageri et al. 2017], 0.33-3.28 days [Sharma et al. 2014] and 1.64 days [Paramsivam and Banerjee, 2012].
 Whereas these publications give details of procedures and are subjected to critical review, the field reports related to dissipation of flubendamide on tomato of the pesticide company on which CIBRC recommendations are based, were not available for critical review at the time of registration under the disguise of confidentiality, nor are they available many years after registration.
-It is therefore a matter as what to believe in.
+It is therefore a matter as what to believe in [Table 1].

 Considering the above points, it is necessary that regulatory agencies specify the conditions where the existing MRLs as well as waiting periods or PHI are validated and also ensure that these are commensurate with the current agronomic practices.